Trump angers UK with truculent tweet to May after sharing far-right videos

 “Theresa @theresamay, don’t focus on me, focus on the destructive Radical Islamic Terrorism that is taking place within the United Kingdom.
 We are doing just fine,” he tweeted.

 His truculent response caused anger in Britain, where there have been several major Islamist militant attacks this year, with one minister describing Trump’s tweets as “alarming and despairing”.
+London’s Muslim mayor called for the withdrawal of an offer to him to make a state visit to Britain.

-London’s mayor, a Muslim, said May should withdraw an offer of a state visit to Britain which has already been extended.
+May, on a visit to Jordan, repeated her view, expressed earlier by her spokesman, that the U.S. leader was wrong for sharing anti-Muslim videos posted by Jayda Fransen, deputy leader of Britain First.
+But she did not directly respond to Trump’s rebuke.

-Trump provoked a wave of anger and disgust from politicians in Britain and human rights groups in the United States when he shared anti-Muslim videos posted by Jayda Fransen, deputy leader of the group Britain First.
+“I‘m very clear that retweeting from Britain First was the wrong thing to do,” May told reporters in Jordan.
+She said the group was a “hateful organization” that sought to spread division and mistrust.

 Fransen, who was convicted this month of abusing a Muslim woman and whose group wants to ban Islam, is facing further criminal charges of racially aggravated harassment.